 It’s not bad to have inside jokes, it’s bad to only have inside jokes.
 So be cognizant of that while you are posting in your online community.

 Intentional community building means celebrating the groups within the groups.
 It’s okay to have subgroups.
 Subgroups are the natural reproduction of any kind of online community.
-It’s a natural occurence in any kind of community.
+It’s a natural occurrence in any kind of community.
 We will always group off into 3-5 to 12 people; it’s natural.

 Engage New People